-“Do you know when Abraham Lincoln was of your age he studied under the street lamps?”
-This was what a father said to his 14-year-old every time he scolded him, which was nearly everyday.
+“Do you know when Abraham Lincoln was your age he studied under street lamps?”
+This was what a father said to his 14-year-old every time he scolded him, which was nearly every day.
 He thought it would inspire his child.
 For months, the boy listened to the same argument over and over again.

 Be patient.
-Understand that when you were 15 or 20, you were going through very similar challenges too as they are facing now.
+Understand that when you were 15 or 20, you were going through very similar challenges to what they are facing now.
 You also loved lazing around, getting up late perhaps, feeding on junk food and so on.
 Maybe there were times when you told lies, bunked classes and fooled around.
 This is all part of growing up.